 Subsea7 awarded contract in the US Gulf of Mexico

-Luxembourg – 11 December 2024 – Subsea 7 S.A.
-(Oslo Børs: SUBC, ADR: SUBCY) today announced the award of a substantial1 contract for a subsea tieback development in the US Gulf of Mexico.
+Luxembourg – 13 December 2024 – Subsea 7 S.A.
+(Oslo Børs: SUBC, ADR: SUBCY) today announced the award of a sizeable 1 contract by Shell Offshore Inc. in the US Gulf of Mexico.

+The project involves the engineering, procurement, construction, and installation of a production flowline and related subsea infrastructure at Shell’s Phase 3 Silvertip development, located in the deep waters of Alaminos Canyon, with depths reaching up to 3,000 metres.

-Subsea7's scope of work includes the engineering, procurement, construction, and installation (EPCI) of subsea equipment, including structures, umbilicals, production risers, and flowlines.
-Project management and engineering work will start immediately at Subsea7's office in Houston, Texas, with offshore activities expected to begin in 2026.
+Project management and engineering will start immediately at Subsea7’s office in Houston, Texas, with offshore activities expected to begin in 2026.

-- Subsea7 defines a substantial contract as being between $150 million and $300 million.
+- Subsea7 defines a sizeable contract as being between $50 million and $150 million.

 Subsea7 is a global leader in the delivery of offshore projects and services for the evolving energy industry, creating sustainable value by being the industry’s partner and employer of choice in delivering the efficient offshore solutions the world needs.